7 Must-Haves in Your Carry-On for Airplane Travel with Toddlers

 Mom win: Fewer neck cramps, plus pillow doubles as armrest protector for you.

 I can’t stress the importance of this last item.
-Before traveling, choose a special lovey just for the trip—a backup in case the fave gets lost.
+Before traveling, choose a special lovey just for the trip.
+A backup in case the fave from home gets lost.
 Pick something that’s easy to replace if it goes MIA, and preserves the sentimental one.
 I speak from experience when I say: don’t let a lost lovey ruin your vacation.

 Mom win: Don’t waste valuable vacation time backtracking your steps looking for the bunny your kiddo has had since they were a newborn.